 Click Sign in at the top right corner of the screen and enter your K-State eID and password.

 Course reserves is when a professor or instructor places a textbook, DVD, or other course materials at a library help desk for students to check out.
 Items typically have a short check out period, like two hours, to ensure many students can access the materials.

 To check what is available on Course Reserves:

-In the Search It box in middle of our home page, type in the department abbreviation for your class (like ENGL*), the course code (ENGL 355) or the book title.
-Check Course Reserves box and hit Enter.
+In the Search It box located in the middle of our home page, push the Course Reserves button.
+Next, type in the department abbreviation for your class (like ENGL*), the course code (ENGL 355), or the book title, and hit Enter.